maor226/CG3DBasicEngine/README.md

 1. the default bezier can be used to design objects based on bezier surfaces using the button "Add Shape" in the bezier menu.
 2. the animation camera (can be seen in split screen and by pressing switch) can be toggled to move according to a bezier curve (move camera in bezier menu).
 3. the bezier curve can be updated to the current default bezier state by using "update camera"

+### the metirial menu:
+1. the user can load .png file to make a new metirial to the presented objects, by clicking on the "Add" button on the Metirials menu.
+2. the user can change a shape metirial , by clicking and selecting the disiered shape,select the disier metirial from the list and clickin on the "Change" button on the metirials menu.
+3. the user also can give a Object mirror effect by selecting the disiered object and clikking on "Tugle Mirror", second click will remove the effect.

+### Background :
+1. the background is a cube map of the sky by defoult.
+2. the user can change the Background by selecting one of the option list in the menu, and cick on change button.